mrscaer/amazon-redshift-modernize-dw/README.md

-# AWS Toronto Summit - Redshift Workshop Zero to Hero
+# re:Invent 2019 - Redshift Workshop Zero to Hero [ANT237]
 In this lab you will launch a new Redshift Cluster, setup connectivity and work with 5 important considerations to get the most out of Redshift (SET_DW):

 * **S**ort Key